dmarx/dmarx.github.io/_posts/2017-01-01-map-of-reddit-by-active-users.md

     </a>
 </figure>

-(Click the image above to visit the interactive visualization discussed below)
+Click on the image above to visit an interactive version of the reddit map discussed below.

 ## Background